mdn/content/files/en-us/web/css/css_syntax/error_handling/index.md

 {{CSSRef}}

-When an error is made in CSS, instead of [throwing an error like in JavaScript](/en-US/docs/Web/JavaScript/Reference/Errors), the browser will gracefully recover, skipping the invalid content.
-While the user agent won't alert you to CSS errors, the user agent won't fail either.
+When an error, such as an invalid value or a missing semicolon, exists in CSS, instead of [throwing an error like in JavaScript](/en-US/docs/Web/JavaScript/Reference/Errors), the browser or other user-agent will gracefully recover, skipping the invalid content.
+Browser doesn't provide CSS-error-related alerts or otherwise indicate erros have occurred.
 This is a feature of CSS, not a bug.

-When an error is made in CSS, the user-agent's parser ignores the lines containing the errors, discarding the minimum amount of content before returning to parsing as normal.
+When an error is made in CSS, the browser's parser ignores the lines containing the errors, discarding the minimum amount of content before returning to parsing as normal.
 As new features are added to CSS, a browser may not recognize these new features.
 The recovery from errors allows a browser to discard the line containing the unrecognized content.
 This CSS feature allows for adding new features to CSS without worrying that anything, other than the new feature, is broken in older browsers.
 It also allows for both old and new syntaxes to coexist, in that order.
 Browsers render the old syntax until they recognize the new syntax as valid.
 Because user agents ignore CSS errors, the valid fallback CSS doesn't get overwritten by perceived as invalid new CSS.

 The type and amount of CSS that a browser ignores due to an error depends on the type of error.
 Some of common error situations are listed below: